-In Greece, things move at a slow pace.
+In Greece, things move at a slow pace (which is great if you’re traveling slow to be more sustainable!).
 This is true for most aspects of Greek life: restaurant service, taxis, ferries, tours, shopping, and the like.

 When you’re traveling through this beautiful country, one of my top Greece travel tips is to embrace flexibility and let go of the stress associated with keeping yourself on a strict schedule.

 Things might not (and likely won’t) happen on time, and that’s okay!
 This country is all about relaxation and, in most cases, everything always works out anyhow.

 With this big list of 25 Greek travel tips, I hope you feel ready and prepared for your awesome trip here!
 Get ready for beautiful sites, lovely landscapes, gorgeous beaches, lots of sun, welcoming Greeks, delicious food, and so much more.

 Tell me, what else should I include on this list?
 Any tips you have to share with fellow readers?
 Put them in the comment section below!

 Not sure what to check out next?
 Readers love these posts: